 Our screening process takes six months, from initial screening to embryo transfer, and is extremely thorough.
-This is done to ensure that the best interests of everyone involved—you (the “intended parent(s)”) and the gestational carrier—are covered.
+This is done to ensure that the best interests of you (the “intended parent(s)”) and the gestational carrier—are covered.
 SRM is compliant with FDA regulations and follows ASRM (American Society for Reproductive Medicine) screening guidelines for intended parents and gestational carriers.
 All screening is required to be completed in person at one of SRM’s locations for both the intended parent(s) and the gestational carrier and partner (if applicable).
 The gestational carrier and partner (if applicable) will need to travel to SRM for at least one day of screening appointments and for the embryo transfer.

 Finding a Gestational Carrier